walterlv/walterlv.github.io/_posts/2019-03-29-when-wpf-commands-update-their-states-en.md

 We'll talk about when the UI commands will refresh their can-execute states and how to force updating the states.

 ---

+This post is written in **multiple languages**.
+Please select yours:

+{% include post-version-selector.html %}

 This post is written for my Stack Overflow answer: